 an Array or Iterable providing the elements to be joined

-options: JoinOptions<Generated, Generated>optional config object for defining a separator
+Optionaloptions: JoinOptions<Generated, Generated>optional config object for defining a separator, contributing specialized

 element indices to the aforementioned functions, if the list is to be filtered.
 If